player-coder2/memeland.bot/README.md

-# memeland.bot
+# memeland
-meme bot or discord
+Discord meme bot

+i wil make the commands to install the bot